fission/docs.fission.io/docs/content/en/docs/concepts/components/core/controller.md

 functions, triggers, environments, Kubernetes event watches, etc. and proxy APIs to internal 3rd-party services.

-All fission resources are stored in kubernetes CRDs.
-It needs to be able to talk to kubernetes API service.
+All fission resources are stored in Kubernetes CRDs.
+It needs to be able to talk to Kubernetes API service.
 To access CRDs in all namespaces, a service account with cluster-wide admin permission is used by Controller.

 # Diagram